 Fuel your body first thing in the morning with this flavoursome recipe.
 Made with fresh pineapple, bananas, beetroot and figs, this smoothies bowl is packed with an array of vitamins and minerals essential for your wellbeing.

 Impress your family and friends with this delicious recipe, perfect as a Sunday brunch dessert.
+This parfait is made with layers of wild berry pudding, turmeric chia pudding and cashew cream.

 A light dinner meal packed with vitamins and nutrients.
 Made with asparagus, marinated radishes, mushrooms and spring onions and garden peas.